Evo-DKD: Dual-Knowledge Decoding for Autonomous Ontology Evolution in Large Language Models: Training

-These results confirm that the adopted approach accurately predicts structured knowledge along with coherent, human-like explanations.
-Such high precision and recall, combined with strong explanatory capabilities, demonstrate the suitability of our method for applications in ontology refinement and semantic enrichment tasks across diverse domains.
+The fine-tuned \texttt{TinyLlama-1.1B} demonstrated good performance on test data across all evaluation metrics (Table~\ref{tab:metrics}), accurately predicting structured knowledge with coherent, human-like explanations.
+Such high precision and recall, combined with strong explanatory capability, suggests the suitability of our method for ontology refinement and semantic enrichment across diverse domains.